MegaMan NT Warrior: Anime

 The anime adaptation first aired on TV Tokyo March 4, 2002.
 It spawned four sequels, Axess, Stream, Beast, and Beast+.
 The total number of episodes between all 5 series is 209.
 There was also a feature film within the Stream storyline subtitled Program of Light and Darkness.
 Only the first and second (Axess) series were adapted into English.
 The English adaptation was produced by Viz Media and recorded by Ocean Productions; it was announced by Warner Bros. on February 14, 2003, and first aired May 17, 2003, on Kids' WB in the United States and Teletoon in Canada.
 After airing just 13 episodes, the series went on hiatus before continuing on May 1, 2004, with 26 more episodes.
+Jetix Europe acquired Pay-TV rights to the series in a majority of regions from ShoPro Entertainment in March 2004.

 The English adaptation of Axess aired in February 2005 in the United States and April 2005 in Canada, with the first episode airing as a "sneak preview" on November 22, 2004.
 It would be dropped and revived only to complete the final episodes from Axess before dropping it once more, leaving the series unfinished.
 In May 2005, it was announced that the anime would be licensed for Latin American regions in summer 2005.
 As with many anime series airing at the time, MegaMan NT Warrior underwent censorship; in particular, names relating to either fire or explosives were changed to remove such references.